ericvera/whatnow/README.md

 # WhatNow

-A lightweight, type-safe state machine for managing complex async workflows in TypeScript.
+A lightweight, type-safe state machine for managing complex async workflows.

 ## Features

-- 🎯 **Type-safe**: Full TypeScript support with generic types for steps, state, context, and payloads
-- 🔄 **Async-first**: Built for handling asynchronous operations
-- 📦 **Zero dependencies**: Pure TypeScript implementation
+- 🪶 **Lightweight**: Zero dependencies, minimal overhead
-- 🔒 **Immutable state**: State updates are always immutable
+- 🔒 **Immutable**: Predictable state updates that are always immutable
-- 📋 **Queue-based**: Handles multiple state transitions in order
-- 🚦 **Terminal states**: Support for defining end states
+- 🎯 **Type-safe**: Built-in type safety for your state machines
-- 🛡️ **Error handling**: Built-in error handling for async operations
+- 📋 **Queue-based**: Keeps async operations ordered and sequential
+- 🛑 **Abortable**: Reset or abort operations mid-flight

 ## AI Disclosure

-This library was co-created with AI, which means it's:
+This library was co-created with AI, which means it was thoughtfully designed and reviewed by humans.

-- Thoughtfully designed by humans
-- Rigorously tested by machines
-- Probably more organized than if I wrote it at 3 AM

 ## Installation